-- 1. Once the TLS connection has been established to the OCF Cloud the Device publishes its Resources to the RD function of the OCF Cloud so that they can be seen/accessed remotely. - The acl2 and cred Resource of the OCF Device have to be provisioned by the OBT/AMS/CMS/DOTS to give the OCF Cloud the required CRUDN permissions.
+- Once the TLS connection has been established to the OCF Cloud Services host the Device publishes its Resources to the hosted RD function so that they can be seen/accessed remotely. - The acl2 and cred Resource of the OCF Device have to be provisioned by the OBT/AMS/CMS/DOTS to give the OCF Cloud Services host the required CRUDN permissions.

-WI.
-Client to Server Communication through the OCF Cloud
+Operational Flow Detail: Client to Server Communication through OCF Cloud Services

-- Clients must go through this same process and register with the OCF Cloud.
-All of an OCF Cloud User's Devices (Clients and Servers) will be assigned the access control right associated with the User ID - 2.
-The OCF Cloud allows communication between all of a OCF Cloud User's Devices based on the fact that they have the same User ID. - 3.
-When the Client attempts CRUDN actions on the Links hosted by the OCF Cloud, the OCF Cloud forwards those requests to the Device which responds to the OCF Cloud which then gets returned to the Client (i.e. Client -> OCF Cloud -> Device -> OCF Cloud -> Client).
+- Clients must go through this same process and register with the OCF Cloud Services host.
+All of an OCF Cloud Services User's Devices (Clients and Servers) will be assigned the access control right associated with the User ID - 2.
+The OCF Cloud Service allows communication between all of a OCF Cloud Services User's Devices based on the fact that they have the same User ID. - 3.
+When the Client attempts CRUDN actions on the Links hosted by the OCF Cloud Services host forwards those requests to the Device which responds to the OCF Cloud Services host which then gets returned to the Client (i.e. Client -> OCF Cloud Services -> Device -> OCF Cloud Services -> Client).